RonPieket/BinaryRelations/README.md

 -------------------

-The real world examples come from my experience as a game tools programmer, specifically as a programmer of the world editor.
+The real world examples come from my experience as a game tools programmer, specifically as a programmer of the Insomniac world editor.
 So I will use that as an example.
 I’m certain that these data structures will be useful in many other areas.

 So in the world editor then, every object in the world is represented by a handle.
 They need to be organized at the global level.
 For example, objects can